hove-io/navitia_sdk_docs/docs/traffic/android/releases/3.3.0/index.md

 #### Tasks
 - Added dark mode support
 - Updated the design of line search, my alerts, and alert period editing
-- Displayed an error message when two alert periods are identical for a line
+- Displayed an error message when two alert periods are identical for a line alerts subscription

 #### Dependencies
 - `com.android.tools.build:gradle` > `8.13.1`